DizkoDan/cyberjunx-chirpy-test/_posts/2009-02-03-has-been-at-work-for-an-hour-a.md

 ---
 id: 657
-title: 'has been at work for an hour a...'
+title: 'has been at work for an hour a'
 date: '2009-02-03T06:12:43-04:00'
 author: DizkoDan
 layout: post